MicroEJ/docs/SDK6UserGuide/selectVeePort.rst

 .. note::

    Declaring a VEE Port in project dependencies only applies to the current project.
-   This configuration is not fetched transitively by consumer projects.
    Especially when configuring the VEE Port to test a library project, application projects depending on this library will not "see" this test VEE Port, they must configure a VEE Port on their own and are free to use a different one.